Bass Coast Shire: Current composition

 The council is composed of three wards and nine councillors, with three councillors elected to represent each ward.

+2020 election results

 Administration and governance

 The council meets in the council chambers at the council headquarters in the Wonthaggi Municipal Offices, which is also the location of the council's administrative activities.
 It also provides customer services at both its administrative centre in Wonthaggi, and its service centre in Cowes.